Beneficial Reuse of Excavated Material in Tidal Marsh Restoration Project

 The California Wildlife Conservation Board protects, restores, and enhances California’s spectacular natural resources for wildlife and for the public’s use and enjoyment in partnership with conservation groups, government agencies, and the people of California.

 The shared vision of the Coastal Conservancy and the Wildlife Conservation board is of a future in which California’s wildlife, biodiversity, and wild places are effectively restored, conserved, and accessible for current and future generations.
-With the Conservatories’ contribution of $1.5 million and the Wildlife Conservation Board’s Contribution of $2.98 million to this project, VTA can aid in achieving this shared vision.
+With the Coastal Conservancy’s contribution of $1.5 million and the Wildlife Conservation Board’s contribution of

 Watch the video of the February 2024 Public Meeting to learn more about the Beneficial Reuse Project.

-The Beneficial Reuse Project takes the challenge of managing the excavated material and turns it into an opportunity speed up tidal marsh habitat restoration in the South San Francisco Bay.
+The Beneficial Reuse Project takes the challenge of managing the excavated material and turns it into an opportunity to speed up tidal marsh habitat restoration in the South San Francisco Bay.
 The Project will use the excavated material to raise the sunken, former salt production pond bottoms.
 Raising the pond bottoms and restoring tidal action to the ponds will enable tidal marsh habitat to develop for the benefit of many plant and animal species.

 Project Benefits